-The timing of this course is dependent on the "Research and Development Project (817612S)" course and will immediately follow the project in the next semester: 2 nd year, period 3.
+The timing of the course is dependent on the "Research and Development Project (817612S)" course and will immediately follow the project in

 After completing the course, the students should demonstrate their abilities to work as academic experts in challenging ICT projects.
-Students will learn to acquire and apply research articles and other new knowledge like an academic expert in a selected topic of their project ("Research and Development Project (817612S)" course).
-Students will also learn to analyse and report their experience-based new knowledge on the topic to peer students.
+Students will learn to acquire and apply research articles and other new knowledge like an academic expert in a selected topic of their project ("Research and Development Project" course).
+Students will also learn to analyse and report their experience-basednew knowledge on the topic to peer students.
 By completing this course, students are able to act as reflective, independent academic experts in ICT projects and have learnt expertise in some topic area of their project.

-As an expert in the selected topic area, the student is able to

-- Search research articles and literature on the topic (review); - Report practical experiences gained during the project on the topic;

-- Evaluate the results of the project and reflect the practical experiences against previous literature and research on the topic;

-- Disseminate the (increased) expertise in the topic in a credible way to peers both by a written report and orally.
-Contents:
+As an expert in the selected topic area, the student is able to: search research articles and literature on the topic (review); report practical experiences gained during the project on the topic; evaluate the results of the project and reflect the practical experiences against previous literature and research on the topic; disseminate the (increased) expertise in the topic in a credible way to peers both by a written report and orally.